2019 RELEASE – SOLD OUT.

 For those that don’t know, harvesting honey used to be pretty labour intensive.
 After a decade of tinkering, our patented Flow Frame technology is the most significant advancement in beekeeping since 1852.
 It is now possible to simply turn the Flow Key and watch as pure, untouched, unprocessed fresh honey flow right out of the hive and into your jar.

-The Flow Hive Classic is the signature kit that made Flow a household name.
-Perfect...
+Pre-order now for shipping mid-March The Flow Hive Classic is the signature kit that made...

 Dispatches in 1-2 working days.
 A quality smoker is a must-have in every beekeeper’s kit....